Athena-OS/athena/README.md

 PWNage Menu allows you to access quickly to the main hacking platforms for learning purposes and to join the main Discord InfoSec Communities:
 * 1st shell deploys all quick links to the main hacking platforms
-* 2nd shell can be accessed by the Discurity icon on top where the user has the opportunity to join several Discord InfoSec servers or open Discord App.ù
+* 2nd shell can be accessed by the Discurity icon on top where the user has the opportunity to join several Discord InfoSec servers or open Discord App.

 ![image](https://user-images.githubusercontent.com/83867734/177038794-05892fb5-2c05-40be-9d1b-ea1b56410a57.png)